 Imagine a bad actor wanting to poison an entire town, all at once, without having to personally visit each home or business.
 He might decide that sabotaging the public water supply would be an efficient way to do that.
 Sneak into the town's treatment plant and dump the poison into the water system.
 Ug, what a pleasant thought.
 The computer equivalent of that is called a supply chain attack and it's the newest transmission vector for ransomware.

 Now imagine that same supply chain attack happening to QuickBooks, a product used by ten of millions of companies.
 Or to Adobe Acrobat.
 Or Microsoft Office.
-Both products used by a bazillion customers.
+Both products used by nearly everyone with a computer (billions).

 There's very little that an end user company can do to prevent infection via supply chain attack.
 The reason this attack is so successful is because updates are explicitly trusted by the software they're made for.
 If the bad actors succeed with infecting the update servers used by a particular software maker (like what happened with SolarWinds) then infection for the customers of that product becomes very easy.